invoice-email

 If you can select the font, use a clear, legible one in an easily readable size.
 Number the invoice (unless your invoicing tool or software does it for you automatically) and begin adding items to the invoice.

 Depending on the order, you might have only one item you’re invoicing for or several.
-Invoicing software and tools usually give you the option to write a description for each item in the invoice, so fill in pertinent details so the customer or client knows exactly what you’re charging for.
+Online invoicing software and tools usually give you the option to write a description for each item in the invoice, so fill in pertinent details so the customer or client knows exactly what you’re charging for.

 Add the monetary value, double-check your math, and send the invoice.

 One of the best decisions you can make is to invest in simplicity and consistency.
-You can do this by using invoice templates for small business.
+You can do this by using invoice email templates for small business.

 Spend some time on the template, add some branding, and make it yours.
 Save it and use it over and over again.